 What This Means

-The pattern across all ten institutions is clear.
-AI is no longer a pilot project or an innovation lab experiment.
+The pattern across these institutions is clear.
+AI is no longer only a pilot project or innovation experiment.
 It is becoming infrastructure.
 Every bank is building, deploying, and measuring.

 The differences are in approach, not ambition.
 RBC invested in research first.
-CIBC moved fast on deployment.
 TD is pushing toward autonomous agents.
 BMO is augmenting advisors.
 Scotiabank is solving multi-market complexity.

 There is no single right approach.
 Each bank is optimizing for their specific strengths, customer base, and strategic priorities.
 And the pace is accelerating.